Zamariolo/zamariolo/README.md

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 I'm passionate about learning new languages and tools that help me to create new projects, products or services for my ideas.
-I also made projects and research in chemical engineering field involving industry simulations, fault tolerant control algorithms, SCADA applications with PyQt and C code generation for Arduino.
+Experience in data analysis, data pipelines, OPC servers, optimization and GUI development in Python.
+Also, experience in frontend development in VueJS and digital accessibility, PowerBI and SQL.

 #### I enjoy cooperating with multidisciplinary teams in purposeful projects!